shorebirdtech/updater/library/README.md

 These are effectively no-ops if we are not booting from a patch.

+Assumptions (not currently enforced, but should as possible):

-We assume that this state machine will have advanced at least as far as the Booting state before the Patch Check State Machine (below) is started.
+- This state machine will have advanced at least as far as the Booting state before the Patch Check State Machine (below) is started.
+- Calls to mutate state will not come out-of-order.
+For example, `record_launch_failure` will not be called before `record_launch_start`.
+This is important because PatchManager state is implicit - it does not track which state it is in.

 #### Patch Check/Update State Machine